You want to write a bestseller. Just admit it.

 This is the key to authenticity, and ultimately, the way to write a bestseller.
 If you write to change your own life, the change will bleed onto the page.

 Many authors refrain from a drastic transformation in their fiction because they are scared to sound preachy or intrusive.
-Think about what McKee’s quote.
+Think about McKee’s quote.
 True transformation is equal to story structure, so the only way to show authentic transformation is through action and plot.
 The underlying level to all of this is your own authentic quest for an answer.

 Why do you write your story?
 To change your own life.